zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

     draw()
 </pre>

-To understand this program, the reader just reads the main loop. &#8220;If there is time left, run a step of the race and draw.
-Check the time again.&#8221; If the reader wants to understand more about what it means to run a step of the race, or draw, they can read the code in those functions.
+To understand this program, the reader just reads the main loop.
+"If there is time left, run a step of the race and draw.
+Check the time again."
+If the reader wants to understand more about what it means to run a step of the race, or draw, they can read the code in those functions.

 There are no comments any more.
 The code describes itself.